NickCellino/reinforcement-learning-exercises/dynamic_programming/README.md

 B to A).
 So the actions are integers in the range \[-5, 5\].
 The rewards are how much money Jack makes in each time step.
 The book says to use a discount factor of 0.9, so that's what we'll do.

-From all the iterations of running policy iteration, starting with the policy that moves 0 cars no matter what, these are what I have come up with (the last one is optimal):
 Here are my results for running policy iteration on this problem:

 ![Policy 0](./results/jack_policy_0.png)